 - Teacher or Educator- Advisors do teach though the classroom is informal and attendance is voluntary.
 It’s a “raw” type of education.
 Advisors must lay themselves open to students’ calling on their expertise, knowledge, and human relations skills to enable effective teaching.

 - Resource Person- As the years go by, advisors gain a great deal of experience, which becomes extremely valuable to an organization.
 Knowledge of university policies and services, where to find pertinent information, and an historical perspective are just some of the dimensions of a resource person.

 - Coordinator and Expediter- This role is certainly close to both that of a resource person and a teacher, but it tends to be more action involved.
 The advisor can act as a motivator and an overseer for the organization.
 Step in, as need be, to provide direction and to be a communication link towards the group goal.

 - Listener- The ability to lend a listening ear and offer suggestions to the student is important.
-If serious problems arise, the advisor should make a referral to University Health Services at 333 East Campus Mall, 7th floor, 265-5600 (Option 9).
+If there are concerns about a student, the advisor should make a referral to University Health Services at 333 East Campus Mall, 7th floor, 265-5600 (Option 9).